caseywatts/caseywatts.github.io/happy-and-effective.md

 </div>

-Thanks for the opportunity to share our services with you.
+Thank you for the opportunity to share our services with you.
 If you have any questions or would like to create custom training, just let us know.